Neural-Network Decoders for Measurement Induced Phase Transitions: Complexity results for scrambled initial states and their system-size dependence

 Here, we present our results for the circuits scrambled by a high-depth random Clifford circuit.
 Concretely, to obtain such states, we first run our circuits with initial product states only with two-qubit random Clifford gates in the absence of any measurements.
 This unitary time evolution creates a highly-entangled state after $T\sim L$ time steps with an entanglement entropy proportional to the system size.
 Next, we entangle the reference qubit to one of the circuit's qubits and run the same circuit in the presence of two-qubit gates and random measurements.
 As shown in Ref.~\cite{Gullans2020Dynamical}, there is a purification phase transition such that for $p<p_c$ the subsystem entanglement entropy of the circuit after $T\sim L$ still has a volume-law behavior while for $p>p_c$, its entanglement entropy is negligible.
 Using such initially mixed states, the complexity results are displayed in Fig.~ \ref{Fig:F5}.

 Here, as in Fig.~ \ref{Fig:F4}, we observe a nearly exponential behavior with the purification time.
-Furthermore, we notice that the postselection learning scheme is more difficult in the pure phase compared to the mixed phase.
+Furthermore, we notice that the conditional learning scheme is more difficult in the pure phase compared to the mixed phase.
 By comparing the inset and main plots, we also observe that learning with the light-cone data requires less training samples.
 Finally, by comparing Fig.~\ref{Fig:F2}(b) and Fig.~\ref{Fig:F5} we observe that learning the circuits with scrambled initial conditions requires more training samples than the circuits with product state initial conditions.